chrnie/ansible-role-icinga2/README.md

 ## Example Playbook
-You can find an example playbook for testing purposes on https://github.com/chrnie/icinga2-vagrant-ansible
+You can find an example playbook for testing purposes on https://github.com/chrnie/icinga2-vagrant-ansible.

     - hosts: all
       roles:
         - chrnie.icinga2

+Tags are supported:
+  - ansible-playbook --tags foo --skip-tags bar
+  - valid tags: config feature feature_switch install update
+  - caused by [ansible issue #32015](https://github.com/ansible/ansible/issues/32015) we have to use the untagged tag.
+    - if you only want to update icinga2 on icinga2_master
+      - `$ ansible-playbook -i hosts/testing 003_icinga2.yml --tags update,untagged --limit icinga2_master --extra-vars "icinga2_state=latest"`
+    - if you want to enable/disabled configured features on all nodes
+      - `$ ansible-playbook -i hosts/testing 003_icinga2.yml --tags feature_switch,untagged`

 ## License